mlsmithjr/transcoder/README.md

 nVida CUDA-enabled graphics card or Intel accelerated video (QSV)
 * Configurable transcoding profiles
 * Configurable rules to auto-match a video file to a transcoding profile
-* Transcode from a list of files or all on the command line
+* Transcode from a list of files (queue) or all on the command line
 * Optionally trigger Plex library update via API
+* Handles Sonarr download events and logs file path to default queue for later batch processing

 ### Requirements

 * Linux
 * latest *ffmpeg* (3.4.3-2 or higher, lower versions may still work)
-* nVidea graphics card with latest nVidia CUDA drivers (_optional_)
+* nVidia graphics card with latest nVidia CUDA drivers (_optional_)
 * Intel CPU with QSV enabled (_optional_)
 * Python 3 (3.6 or higher)
 * Python PlexAPI package (optional).
 Install with `pip3 install plexapi`